-- The Bogus Purchase Scam
+- Bogus websites

-In the bogus purchase scam, scammers will try to convince you that you have an item on hold, and you must give them payment information to complete the order.
+In the fake purchase scam, scammers will try to convince you that you have an item on hold, and you must give them payment information to complete the order.
 Scammers will often use companies like Amazon or Walmart because of their high traffic during the holidays.

-If you’ve placed an order recently, contact the merchant directly using the phone or email on their website to ensure your order is secure.
+If you’ve placed an order recently, contact the merchant directly, using the phone or email on their website, to ensure your order is secure.
 If possible, try visiting a physical location to check on the order with a customer service representative.
 Also, informing the company of the scam you experienced will help them to inform other customers of potential fraud.

 At Northern, we’re committed to your peace of mind and account security.
 If you think you’ve experienced any of these scams, or if you want to learn more about EZShield Identity Protection, use live chat, call or text 315.782.0155, or connect with us through Video Banking.